ptarmiganlabs/butler-sos/README.md

 Finally, the data is stored to Influxdb and sent as MQTT messages.

+### Installation cheat sheet
+By popular request, here are the commands needed to install Influx and Grafana.
+The command below assume you are using a Mac and has the [Homebrew](https://brew.sh/) package manager installed.
+You can also install the software on a Linux server (apt-get install ... on Debian etc).
+Windows might be possible, but it is usually easier to spin up a Linux server in a Docker container on your Windows PC, compared to installing the actual software on Windows...
+Using Docker containers is actually a great way to play around with software, without clogging down your own computer.

+Install and start Influx:

+    brew install influxdb
+    influxd -config /usr/local/etc/influxdb.conf

+Install and start Grafana

+    brew install grafana
+    brew services start grafana

+Connect to Grafana by visiting http://localhost:3000
+Default username/pwd is admin/admin.

 ## Real-time dashboards using Grafana
 Once the data exists in Influxdb it can be visualised using [Grafana](https://grafana.com).